alexandre-spieser/AureliaAspNetCoreAuth/README.md

 This single page application is an example of token based authentication implementation using the Aurelia front end framework and ASP.NET core.

-It uses the OpenId to generate tokens after a successful login.
+It uses OpenId to generate tokens after a successful login.

 The Token is then used to connect to a SignalR persistent connection, therefore establishing an authenticated real-time connection.
 The status of the user is broadcasted and if another client connects, it is communicated to all the online clients.